Churros con Chocolate

 In a medium pot set over medium heat, mix the milk, water, butter, and the pinch of salt.
 Let heat until the butter melts and the mixture just begins to simmer around the edges before turning off the heat.

 With the heat off, mix in the flour vigorously using a wooden spoon or a danish dough whisk.
-Let sit three minutes to cool slightly before mixing in the egg.
+Let sit three minutes to cool slightly before mixing in the egg and the yolk.
 It may look at first like it won't integrate, but just stir very vigorously.
 Set aside.

 Meanwhile bring the milk for the chocolate sauce to a simmer in a medium saucepan.
 Turn off the heat and add the chopped chocolate, sugar, vanilla, and espresso powder.
 Let sit for 5 minutes before whisking to a homogenous mixture.
 Set aside.